Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • Consent module activated only for optional processing (talent pool retention, not core hiring)

-• Application forms audited unnecessary fields (DOB, gender, salary history) removed for EU postings
+• Application forms audited unnecessary fields (DOB, gender, salary history), removed for EU postings.

 Transparency & AI